adarshdhauni/portfolio/README.md

 Built with ❤️ using React, Vite, and Tailwind CSS.

-**Designed, developed, and maintained by
+**Designed, developed, deployed, and maintained by
 <a href="https://github.com/adarshdhauni">Adarsh Dhauni</a>.**

 </div>